ExFace/Core/Docs/Installation/IIS_with_SQL_Server.md

 ## Installing the workbench

+### Create a folder

+1. Open IIS Manager
+2. Navigate to `<servername> > Sites > Default Web Site` on the left panel
+3. Right click on `Default Web Site` and select `Add Virtual Directory`
+4. Fill out the form
-Create a folder for the workbench in `C:\inetpub\wwwroot`.
-The name of the forlder will also be the path in your future URLs.
+	- The `Alias` will be the URL path to the workbench
+	- The `Physical path` is the actual location on the file system - e.g. `C:\inetpub\wwwroot\workbench`

+This will automatically create the physical path.

 **IMPORTANT**: the built-in user `IUSR` MUST have full access to the newly created folder!
 Otherwise many administration features will not work properly.